-After setting a password, you see this menu, allowing you to select the password security types you want to use.
+After setting a password, you see the Password Protection menu.
+Select the password security types you want to use.

-If you do not see this menu, hold down the Freeze button on the remote control for about ten seconds or until the menu appears.
+If you do not see this menu, hold down the Freeze button on the remote control for five seconds until the menu appears.